friends-of-sunlight-cms/fosc-lib/README.rst

-FoSC Utils Library
+FoSC Library
 #########

-Library containing auxiliary development tools for Sunlight CMS 8 plugins.
+This is a library that provides shared functionality for other Sunlight CMS 8 plugins.

 .. contents::